You’ve heard that switching to energy efficient lighting can save money, but where do you start?

 Screw in lamp with rewire – Requires rewiring the power circuit directly to the lamp socket and removing the old HID ballast.

-New fixture –Sometimes retrofit kits don’t fit or the existing fixture is just too old and it makes sense to order a whole new fixture.
+New fixture –Sometimes retrofit kits don’t fit or the existing fixture is just too old.
+In these scenarios, it makes sense to order a new fixture.

 How much will it cost?

-Prices vary depending on factors such as quality, warranty, light output, efficiency, and other factors.
-The good news is that there are options to reach whatever goals you have for the space.
+Prices vary depending on factors such as quality, warranty, light output, and efficiency.
+The good news is that there are plenty of options to reach whatever goals you have for the space.

 Are rebates available?
 If so, what are the requirements?